 There are many ways to become more closely involved with the Institute.

 This page links to information on vacancies at the Institute and details of our Research Assistants, volunteering and Visiting Fellowship programmes.
 Please click on the links below for more information about each type of opportunity.

 Information on vacancies at the Institute and opportunities to be considered for future work.
 From time to time the Institute also publishes relevant vacancy notices from partner institutions.

-The Institute provides opportunities for volunteer internships on a flexible basis.
+The Institute offers opportunities for volunteers to assist in its research and activities.
+These are highly flexible, part-time opportunities, undertaken on a short-term basis to suit your availability.
 It is ideally placed for law students and recent graduates to gain greater insights into the fields of international and comparative law, offering an outstanding and highly-regarded legal and academic environment for those interested in the areas of law covered by the Institute's research and events programmes.

 The British Institute of International and Comparative Law welcomes applications from Visiting Research Fellows to conduct their research.
 The objectives of the Visiting Research Fellowship are to provide academics with an opportunity to have a base in London to carry out independent research work, not necessarily with the Institute's ongoing programmes, whilst benefiting from working alongside the Institute's permanent research staff.

 BIICL has an active research and publishing programme which require us to foster and maintain broad networks of specialist individuals and institutions, across many jurisdictions.
 From time to time, BIICL may request assistance with current projects or in the formation of research networks for project proposals.

 If you have any queries about the information on these pages please contact us.